ESA title

 • Agronomic reliability

-Initially, we will focus on big scale farming and agro-businesses of Eastern Europe countries, particularly Romania and Bulgaria.
+Initially, we focused on big scale farming and agro-businesses of Eastern Europe countries, particularly Romania and Poland.
 Those actors show a priori the best potential for deployment of such solutions both in terms of short-term impact on natural resources as well as for consistent feedback on the solution.
-The project will also allow to deploy the FARMEX solution in Central and Southern European farms where cooperatives are predominant.
+We also worked with partners in Croatia and Greece on cereals.

 Service/ system concept

-To produce the maps, the FARMEX service will use several sources of input data:
+To produce the maps, the FARMEX service needs several sources of input data:

-• Satellite imagery, including Landsat, Sentinel 2 and Spot if required by the client.
-These images are used to estimate biophysical parameters such as the Leaf Area Index (LAI) or the Chlorophyll rate (CHL).
+• Satellite imagery, including Landsat, Sentinel 2.
+These images are used to estimate biophysical parameters such as the Leaf Area Index (LAI).

-• Plot data such as plot boundaries, crop type, sowing date.
+• Plot data such as plot boundaries, crop type, sowing date, historical date of the field.

-The client will enter the input data and consult the final products on a web portal.
-A Backoffice portal will also be developed to manage the production and control the products quality.
+The client enters the input data and consults the final products on a web portal.
+A Backoffice portal is also available for operators to manage the production and control the products’ quality.

 Space Added Value